What is a Functional Approach?

 - It treats processes as valuable assets and focuses on continual improvement of process execution and process outcomes.

-- It facilitates the involvement and empowerment of people, the clarification of their responsibilities and minimizes the risk of potential conflicts.
+- It facilitates the involvement and empowerment of people and the clarification of their responsibilities while also minimizing the risk of potential conflicts.

 The Role of BPMN in a Process Approach:

-BPMN plays a central role in a process approach, because it enables us to visually represent business processes in a standardized way.
-It does this by linking different types of organizational assets into a flow of activities that fulfill a common objective – usually a product or a service for a customer.
+BPMN plays a central role in a process approach because it enables us to visually represent business processes in a standardized way.
+It does this by linking different types of organizational assets into a flow of activities that fulfill a common objective, such as providing a product or service to a customer.